bxparks/rpn83p/docs/USER_GUIDE_BASE.md

 ![Numbers in OCT Mode](images/base/mode-oct.png)

+The rendering of an OCT number has the following properties:

+- The digits are grouped in three's for readability.
+Each group of 3 digits is 9 bits long.
-If the value on the RPN stack is negative, a single `-` sign is shown.
+- If the value on the stack is negative, a single `-` sign is shown.
-If the value is greater than or equal to `2^WSIZ`, then 3 dots `...` are shown to indicate that the number is too large.
+- If the value on the stack is greater than the maximum allowed by the current BASE word size `WSIZ`, then 3 dots `...` are shown to indicate that the number is too large.
-If the floating point value is within the range of `[0, 2^WSIZ)` but has non-zero fractional value, a decimal point is shown after the integer part of the unsigned integer.
+- If the floating point value is within the range of the current word size `WSIZ`, but has non-zero fractional value, a decimal point is shown after the integer part of the unsigned integer.

 On the keyboard, the button digits `0` through `7` are entered normally.
 The button digits `8` and `9` are disabled in octal mode.